Categories

 Pilots: William Zeman & Nate Irwin.

 Notes: 1.
-The same-named 2011 prequel explores the events involving the ill-fated Norwegian team leading up to the 1982 film’s opening dog hunting sequence.
-2. The film’s 1951 cinematic predecessor, The Thing from Another World, relies upon the same Campbell source material, but Carpenter’s version more closely homages the original story.
-3. After his 1938 novella, Campbell also evidently penned an obscure expanded (novel-length) version retitled Frozen Hell.
+The same-named 2011 prequel explores the ill-fated Norwegian team leading up to the 1982 film’s opening dog hunting sequence.
+2. The film’s 1951 cinematic predecessor, The Thing from Another World, relies upon the same Campbell source material, but Carpenter’s version more closely homages the original premise.
+3. After his 1938 novella, Campbell, at some point, evidently penned an obscure expanded (novel-length) version retitled Frozen Hell.

 REVIEW: